 |Crashes QGIS or corrupts data:||No||Copied to github as #:||26296|

 When calculating attributes, QGIS 3.0 and 3.1 are about 3 times slower than 2.18

 Tested on a simple GeoPackage and non-geometry Shapefile by updating 1k, 5k and 10k features with a constant number (just updating, without saving changes).

 In all tests 2.18 needed about 1 sec for 1000 rows, while QGIS 3.0 & 3.1 about 3 sec.
 GDAL 2.2.3 in both cases.

 I was also told by a Windows user that he aborted updating 120k features (Shapefile) after 5 hours.

-#5 Updated by Borys Jurgiel about 2 years ago
+#5 Updated by Borys Jurgiel over 4 years ago

 Alessandro, when started writing a simple script, I realized adding simple (geometryless and attributeless) features is yet slower...
 Or something is wrong with my build.